Return to Index Page

 Renea, Spiral, Oni at Phobia - Feb 2008

 Phobia was fun but very cold.
 The Burlesque shows were excellent and I saw lots of friends having a good time.
 The highlights included Barb of Sirens of the South performing a sketch to the Frank Sinatra tune Blowing Bubbles and Renea doing a wonderful fan dance.
 I've posted a few pictures.
-(The Password is "cold.")
+(Write me for the entry code)

 I stopped briefly at the 2008 Great American Motorcycle show.
 I'd forgotten how much I liked that show and wished I could have stayed longer.
 It's so much friendlier than the Atlanta Motorcycle Show because the vendors talk with you and let you touch their stuff.